Prakash Panangaden: Awards

 capture equivalence of probabilistic processes quantitatively."

 In 1999 he was awarded the Leo Yaffe Award by the Faculty of Science of McGill University for excellence in teaching.

 In 2016 he was awarded the Principal’s Prize for Excellence in Teaching from McGill University.

 In 2022 he was awarded the Class of 1890 Outstanding Teaching Award by the Faculty of Engineering, McGill University.

-He is also an ACM Fellow from 2020.
+He is also an ACM Fellow from 2020 and was elected a Fellow of the Royal Society in 2025.

 In 2022 he was again awarded the prestigious LICS Test of Time Award for a 2002 joint paper written with Josée Desharnais (Laval), Vineet Gupta (Google) and Radha Jagadeesan (De Paul University).
 “The metric analogue of weak bisimulation for probabilistic processes” was deemed one of the two most influential papers from that year after 20 years.